How to understand Roo Analytics

 What is “Requests / shift”?

-This is the average number of requests tied to each shift.
+This is the average number of requests for to each posted shift.

 What is “Hospital response”?